Accessibility links

 To manually crop the image, hit the Crop the image button.
 You can change which section of the image is visible, but you cannot change the aspect ratio.

-To start creating the article body, click inside the main box on the Editor subpage.
+To start adding body text, click inside the main box on the Editor subpage.
 While the main box is active, the text editor bar is available.
 If you click elsewhere on the page, the bar disappears.

-You can manually type or paste text from a third-party word processor (such as Microsoft Word).
-For an overview of the functionality offered by the Pangea the text editor, see the following article:
+You can manually type, or paste text from a third-party word processor (such as Microsoft Word).
+For an overview of the functionality offered by the Pangea text editor, see the following article:

-- Images: Images that were manually uploaded to Pangea CMS or images from supported external agencies.
+• Images: Images that were manually uploaded to Pangea CMS or images from supported external wire agencies.

-- External media: Approved external media items (such as Facebook and Telegram posts).
+• External media: External media items (such as Facebook and Telegram posts).

 To get started, position the cursor where you want to insert the embedded item.
 Then, hit the Insert embedded content button.